ghostbody/15-cpp-learning/README.md

 # 15-cpp-learning
 15 c++ learning repository of SDCS SYSU.

-IF you have any ideas, advice or trouble you can share using an issue.
+If you have any ideas, advice or trouble you can share using an issue.

-You can click the "watch" button on the top right of this page to receive notifications when the respository upates.
+You can click the "watch" button on the top right of this page to receive notifications when the respository updates.

-Also, TA will publish some problems as well as some learing exprience on it.
+Also, TA will publish some problems as well as some learning experience on it.

 Make use of it.